slatedocs/slate/source/index.html.md

 Parameter | Default | Description
 --------- | ------- | -----------
-limit | 10 | The number of results to return.
+limit | 10 | The number of results to return. page | 1 | The page number of results to return.

 ## Get All likes for the specific moment